Cognitive Behavioral Therapy (CBT)

 Rachel enjoys using cognitive behavioral therapy along with a collaborative approach to help clients resolve underlying issues related to anxiety, depression, substance use, school and work performance, and grief and loss.
 Through the practice of evidenced based therapies like CBT as well as Dialectical Behavior Therapy, she believes that helping clients build on their strengths while incorporating new coping strategies is the key to successful therapeutic outcomes.
 Rachel works with both children (aged 3 and up) and adults.

-Jessica Jones, LCsw-c
+Jessica Inge, LCsw-c

 Licensed Social worker in Baltimore